JetBrains/Qodana/topics/qodana-github-action.md

 ## Configuration

-Most likely you won't need other options than `args`: all other options can be useful if you are configuring multiple Qodana Scan jobs in one workflow.
+Most likely, you won't need other options than `args`: all other options can be helpful if you are configuring multiple Qodana Scan jobs in one workflow.

 | Name                    | Description                                                                                                                                                                                  | Default Value                       |
 |-------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------|